 TurboTax takes the prize for the best all-around tax-preparation software on our list.
 That’s not surprising, given that it’s the most popular in the industry.

 Why it made the list: TurboTax is incredibly user-friendly.
 Even if you know nothing at all about preparing income taxes, the step-by-step, question/answer format requires only that you enter information when prompted.
 The software will handle everything from there.
 They’ll do an analysis that takes only seconds that will alert you if there are any errors.
 If not, it will move you forward in the process, all the way through completion and filing.
 Another advantage is that they offer four different levels, ranging from the free filing plan for the simplest returns to their Self-employed version.
-You can also add TurboTax Live to each plan, that will give you access to either a CPA or an enrolled agent for the completion of your return.
+You can also add TurboTax Live to each plan, which will give you access to either a CPA or an enrolled agent for the completion of your return.
 However, a TurboTax specialist is available any time you need extra help.

 What holds it back: If TurboTax has a “weakness”, it’s price.
 As a premium software program, it won’t be your first choice if you’re looking for a low-cost tax-preparation option.